solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control.md

 usage demand in DeFi activities on chain.

-This rate-limiting gets enforced only when the cluster deemed to be congested, meaning no idling block space when not congested.
+This rate-limiting gets enforced only when the cluster deemed to be congested, meaning no idling block space is wasted when not congested.
 Also, those increased `base_cu_price`s will be decreased exponentially as soon as its address-specific CUs remain to be unchanged due to the temporal stalemate of relevant transaction processing.
 Collectively, each addresses get equal amount of opportunity to execute transactions in round-robin fashion, assuming no